The Bankrate promise

 This is the kicker.
 In exchange for being your partner for your insurance needs, brokers need money.
 They can get paid in two ways:

 Insurance companies love when brokers bring them business.
 So to say thanks, they often offer that broker a commission on the policy premium.
 You won’t need to pay this amount — it’s money that goes straight from the insurance company to your broker.
+This happens most often when brokers are licensed insurance agents that can also bind policies.

 What does an insurance broker do if they want to make a little more?
 They can charge a fee for their services.
 Usually, these fees don’t get too crazy (think: $100 or less for standard insurance policies) – but it’s something to be informed about.
 Your broker should disclose any fee they charge to you.